-Graduate students wishing to return to the university must contact the School of Graduate Studies and Research for specific instructions.
+Graduate students wishing to return to the university must contact the School of Graduate Studies and Research for specific

-Undergraduate students who have withdrawn from the university, or were not enrolled during the previous regular semester, must complete an Application for Readmission.
+Undergraduate students who have withdrawn from the university, or were not enrolled during at least one of the two previous regular academic semesters, must complete an Application for Reenrollment.

 An application can be obtained by:

-If the student is seeking admission to a new college, the officer of the new college will consult with the officer of the former college before making a decision.
+If the student is seeking admission to a new college, the Academic Standards officer of the new college will consult the Academic Standards Officer of the former college before making a decision.
 The Office of the Registrar will officially change the

-All outstanding financial obligations to the university must be met before the Application for Readmission will be processed.
-Because of enrollment restrictions, requests for readmission to Nursing or to the College of Fine Arts will be forwarded for approval by a
+All outstanding financial obligations to the university must be met before the returning student can register.
+Because of enrollment restrictions, requests for reenrollment to Nursing or to the College of Fine Arts will be forwarded for approval by a

 Financial aid eligibility will be based on financial need, as determined by the FAFSA application, and on prior academic record.